clementfarabet/gm/README.md

 > require 'gm'
 ```

-Once loaded, run the examples:
+Once loaded, see and run the examples:

 ``` lua
 > gm.examples.simple()